-A fire pit can give you warmth, create a cosy ambiance and even double as a simple barbecue, making it an appealing addition to any outdoor entertaining space.
+A fire pit can give you warmth, create a cosy ambiance and even double as a simple barbecue, making it a popular addition to any outdoor entertaining space.

 But how do you choose the best type for your yard?
-We explain everything you need to know if you're considering buying (or building) a fire pit.
+More importantly, should you use one at all?

 What is a fire pit?

 A fire pit is any structure designed to contain a fire.
-It can be as simple as a hole in the ground or a humble metal drum, but many people are now choosing more stylish and versatile fire pits made from cast iron, steel, brick or stone to create an attractive outdoor entertaining space.
+It can be as simple as a hole in the ground or a humble metal drum, but many people are now choosing fire pits made from cast iron, steel, brick or stone to create an attractive outdoor entertaining space.

-Burning solid fuels such as coal or wood can produce lots of air pollutants, including high levels of fine particulate matter (small particles that can enter the lungs) and carbon monoxide, as well as other toxic chemicals.
+Burning solid fuels such as coal or wood in fire pits produces lots of air pollutants, including high levels of fine particulate matter (small particles that can enter the lungs) and carbon monoxide, as well as other toxic chemicals.

-Some advocacy groups and individuals have called for fire pits to be banned on health grounds, even though they're often met with community resistance
+This is why many advocacy groups and individuals have called for fire pits to be banned on health grounds, even though they're often met with community resistance

 Cast iron fire pit.
 Image: Aussie Heatwave Fire Pits & Chimineas.